-We are pleased to again conclude that, based on the programme of work undertaken during our audit this year, the new Clerk and Council have continued to maintain appropriate and effective internal control arrangements.
-We have, however, identified one or two matters requiring attention before adoption of the year's AGAR and its submission to the external auditors.
+We are pleased to again conclude that, based on the programme of work undertaken during our audit this year, the Clerk and Council have continued to maintain appropriate and effective internal control arrangements.

 We have completed and signed the 'Annual IA Certificate' in the year's AGAR, having concluded that, in all significant respects, the control objectives set out in that report were being achieved throughout the financial year to a standard adequate to meet the needs of the Council.